 AUSiMED has secured a tax-ruling that approves an innovative way for Public and Private Ancillary Funds (PAFs) to financially support medical research and later share in any commercial success.

-To leverage the impact of this unique funding model, AUSiMED has established a new Venture Philanthropy Fund (VPF), which over three years will provide more than $3M to support a portfolio of medical research projects with the potential for commercial success.
+To leverage the impact of this unique funding model, AUSiMED has established a new Venture Philanthropy Fund (VPF), which over two years will provide more than $1M to support a portfolio of medical research projects with the potential for commercial success.